Clinics & Locations

 The Duke Neurological Disorders Clinic, 1L, provides most of the neurological care at Duke Clinic, offering treatments for general neurological conditions, epilepsy, multiple sclerosis, cerebrovascular conditions, neuromuscular conditions, and more.
 To book an appointment or read more, click here.

 Our Neurological Disorders Clinic treats patients with movement and memory disorders such as Alzheimer's, Parkinson's, and Huntington's disease.
 The clinic also includes physical and occupational therapists specialized in the treatment of patients with neurological and pain disorders, as well as specialty psychiatrists and psychologists offering neuropsychological testing and treatment along with biofeedback techniques.

 Our clinic is recognized as a National Center of Excellence by the Parkinson's Foundation.

-Duke Neurology at North Duke Street provides general and sub-specialty neurology services in a personable and comfortable environment, with services such as general neurology and neuromuscular evaluations, electromyogram (EMG)-guided chemodenervation (botox), EMG/nerve conduction studies, and sleep disorder evaluations.
-The neurology clinic, radiology suite, and laboratory are located on the first floor of the Duke Health Center at North Duke Street.
+Duke Neurology South Durham provides general and sub-specialty neurology services in a personable and comfortable environment with services such as general neurology and neuromuscular evaluations, electromyogram (EMG)-guided chemodenervation (botox), EMG/nerve conduction studies, and sleep disorder evaluations.
 Click here to read more or book an appointment.

 Duke Neurology of Raleigh